 Successful candidates for New Zealand citizenship are required to attend a citizenship ceremony.

-At the ceremony the candidate will stand before the Mayor and take either the Oath or Affirmation of Allegiance, declaring that they will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Queen of New Zealand, and that they will observe the laws of New Zealand and fulfil their duties as a New Zealand citizen.
-After swearing allegiance to Her Majesty the Queen, the candidate becomes a New Zealand citizen and is presented with a citizenship certificate.
+At the ceremony the candidate will stand before the Mayor and take either the Oath or Affirmation of Allegiance, declaring that they will be faithful and bear true allegiance to His Majesty King Charles the Second, King of New Zealand, and that they will observe the laws of New Zealand and fulfil their duties as a New Zealand citizen.
+After swearing allegiance to His Majesty the King, the candidate becomes a New Zealand citizen and is presented with a citizenship certificate.
 Light refreshments follow the ceremony.

 Recipients are encouraged to wear national dress for the occasion, but this is optional.
 There is an opportunity to have photos taken with the Mayor.